 When to Consult a Pediatrician

-While increased sleep can sometimes be normal, there are situations when it's important to seek professional medical advice.
+While increased sleep can sometimes be normal, there are situations when you'll want to seek professional medical advice.
 If your 3 month old sleeps all day, consider the following scenarios:

 By paying close attention to your baby's overall health, behavior, and development, you can determine whether their sleep patterns are within the normal range or if further evaluation is needed.
 Consulting with a healthcare provider will provide personalized advice and ensure your baby receives the appropriate care.